RedHat-UX/red-hat-design-system/docs/accessibility/60-contributors.md

 ### Refer to pre-existing accessible patterns

-Rather than reinventing the wheel, the best way to approach making a component accessible is to refer to an existing pattern.
+Rather than reinventing the wheel, the best way to approach making a component accessible is to refer to an existing HTML element or an established pattern pattern.
+Some examples of existing patterns can be found in the WAI ARIA Authoring Practices Guide, Deque University Code Library, and Heydon Pickering's Inclusive Components.

 #### WAI ARIA Authoring Practices Guide

-The World Wide Web Consortium (W3C) has created the Web Accessibility Inisiative (WAI) ARIA [Authoring Practices Guide (APG)](https://www.w3.org/WAI/ARIA/apg).
-The guide includes [patterns](https://www.w3.org/WAI/ARIA/apg/patterns/) and [practices](https://www.w3.org/WAI/ARIA/apg/practices/) for making components accessible.
+The [WAI ARIA Authoring Practices Guide (APG)](https://www.w3.org/WAI/ARIA/apg) includes [patterns](https://www.w3.org/WAI/ARIA/apg/patterns/) and [practices](https://www.w3.org/WAI/ARIA/apg/practices/) for making components accessible.
 Contributors should refer to the pattern that best matches the compontent they are building when considering the following:
 - keyboard navigation
 - WAI-ARIA roles, states and properties.